How Often Should I Clean My Air Ducts?

 Overtime, dust, skin cells and other particulates from both people and outdoors make their way into your HVAC system.

-Left untouched over time, your air ducts can become a breeding ground for some pretty nasty stuff and cause both sickness and allergy flare ups.
+Left untouched over time, your air ducts and air returns can become a breeding ground for some pretty nasty stuff and cause both sickness and allergy flare ups.

 However, just how dirty should they be before you have your air ducts cleaned?